 ADHD Australia has put in place an organisational structure which includes governance, company reporting, audited financial statements, risk management, and appropriate policies and processes for staff and the organisation.
 It has tax-deductable charity status with the Australian Taxation Office (ATO), is registered as a charity with the Australian Charity and Not-for-profits Commission (ACNC) and has national fundraising licences across Australia.

-ADHD Australia will aim to:
+ADHD Australia aims to:

-- Coordinate and/or communicate national and regional ADHD-related activities around Australia.
+- Co-ordinate national and regional ADHD-related activities